Networking — Info Tab

 Outside Network — WAN Bundles showing tunnel quality over time with colour-coded bars and status icons.

-A WAN Bundle groups one or more upstream transports — internet lines (DSL, fibre, LTE) and/or VPN tunnels that ride on top of them — into a single logical link.
-The Abilis can balance traffic across them and automatically fail over if one goes down.
+A WAN Bundle groups up to six upstream transports — internet lines (DSL, fibre, LTE) and/or VPN tunnels that ride on top of them — into one logical link.
+The Abilis spreads traffic across them for extra bandwidth and fails over automatically when one degrades; underneath, this is its AIPT2 tunnel technology.

 Each bundle row (e.g. "Tunnel to AWS…", "Tunnel to MIX") shows:

-Click the expand arrow (▸) on a bundle to open its detail panel.
-Two view modes are available:
+Click the expand arrow (▸) on a bundle to open its detail panel, then switch between two levels of detail with the Basic view / Advanced view toggle:

 ViewWhat It Shows